Supporting Seafarers through Ship Abandonment

 It is during these eight weeks that abandoned seafarers will rely on the care and support that The Mission to Seafarers can provide.

 The Mission to Seafarers aims to provide emergency assistance to seafarers who have suffered ship abandonment in the weeks following the event.

-The Mission provides emergency assistance for abandoned seafarers, including financial assistance for food, water and fuel.
-We work with port authorities, shipping companies, flag states and the International Transport Workers’ Federation to mediate between parties to settle disputes.
+We provide important financial support for food, water, fuel and other essential supplies that seafarers require.
+In addition to this, we work with port authorities, shipping companies, flag states and the International Transport Workers’ Federation to mediate between parties with the aim of settling any disputes.

 We can’t provide these vital services to seafarers suffering ship abandonment issues without your help.